gamontal/blog.gmontalvo.me/_posts/2017-02-14-passwordless-auth-for-web-and-mobile-applications.md

 As a user, how do you keep track of all your passwords?
 Do you use the same password for all your accounts?
 Do you have the necessary resources to implement basic password authentication?
 What about user experience?
 How often do your users sign out/sign in?
 These are some of the questions that may arise in the early stages of design (sometimes during development) of your project.
 Going passwordless can have a significant impact on security and user experience.

 From a coding perspective, it is very easy to make mistakes when it comes to authentication.
 There so many things you need to consider; Using the right hashing algorithm, storing the password in a database, validation, password reset, secure data transfers between client and servers and so on.
 Of course, the right authentication method depends on the kind of software you're building.
-Modeling and actually implementing authentication can be very complex and sometimes even dangerous if you're doing it yourself.
+Modeling and implementing authentication can be very complex and sometimes even dangerous if you're doing it yourself.

 ### Going Passwordless